contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 #### Docker libnetwork - Container Network Model (CNM)

 CNM (Container Network Model) is Docker's libnetwork network model for containers
-- An endpoint is container's interface into a network
+- An endpoint is a container's interface into a network
 - A network is collection of arbitrary endpoints
 - A container can belong to multiple endpoints (and therefore multiple networks)
 - CNM allows for co-existence of multiple drivers, with a network managed by one driver
 - Provides Driver APIs for IPAM and Endpoint creation/deletion
 - IPAM Driver APIs: Create/Delete Pool, Allocate/Free IP Address
 - Network Driver APIs: Network Create/Delete, Endpoint Create/Delete/Join/Leave
 - Used by docker engine, docker swarm, and docker compose; and other schedulers that schedule regular docker containers e.g. Nomad or Mesos docker containerizer

 #### CoreOS CNI - Container Network Interface (CNI)
 CNI (Container Network Interface) CoreOS's network model for containers
 - Allows container id (uuid) specification for the network interface you create
 - Provides Container Create/Delete events
 - Provides access to network namespace to the driver to plumb networking
 - No separate IPAM Driver: Container Create returns the IAPM information along with other data
 - Used by Kubernetes and thus supported by various Kubernetes network plugins, including Contiv

 Using Contiv with CNI/Kubernetes can be found [here](https://github.com/contiv/netplugin/tree/master/mgmtfn/k8splugin).
 The rest of the tutorial walks through the docker examples, which implements CNM APIs